TuubaLord/job_finder/README.md

 python app.py
 ```

-Visit `http://localhost:5000` in your browser.
-Use the links to swipe through jobs or candidates.
+Visit `http://localhost:8000` in your browser.
+Create a job or employee profile on the front page, then swipe through the opposite list.